camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 }
 ```

-In the test `#testPluginDiscovery` we use the internal cockpit API to check whether the plugin was recognized.
+In the test `#testPluginDiscovery` we use the internal Cockpit API to check if the plug-in was recognized.

 Before we can actually run the test, we need to create a `camunda.cfg.xml` to be present on the class path (usually under `src/test/resources`).
 That file configures the process engine to be bootstrapped.

-We go ahead and create the file.
+Let's ahead and create the file with the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>